idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 ### AuxVariables

 This block is used to input auxiliary variables, which are used to compute or store intermediate quantities that are not the main variables (the ones being solved for) of the equation system.
 Similar to `Variables`, initial condition and block can be specified for `AuxVariables`.
 Users can also set the order and family of the `AuxVariables` to fit their needs.
-For instance, porosity is defined as an `AuxVariable` with an order `CONSTANT` and a family `MONOMIAL`.
+For instance, porosity is defined as an `AuxVariable` with a `CONSTANT` order and a `MONOMIAL` family.

 ```language=bash
   [porosity_aux]